jlewi/roboweb-docs/roboweb/content/docs/k8s.md

 draft: false
 ---

-This quickstart shows you how to start JupyterLab with the Roboweb extension on Kubernetes using our public docker image
+This article shows you how to start JupyterLab with the Roboweb extension on Kubernetes using our public docker image

 * [us-west1-docker.pkg.dev/roboweb-images/roboweb-images/jupyterlab:v0.0.5](us-west1-docker.pkg.dev/roboweb-images/roboweb-images/jupyterlab)